Range Rover Evoque PHEV review

-The Evoque hybrid broadly hits the mark in all these respects; the plug-in hybrid powertrain does make it a little heavier than its mild-hybrid petrol and diesel siblings, but the basic 'mini Range Rover' driving experience is intact.
-Performance and running costs are both strong, so as long as you can live with the somewhat limited space and versatility inherent to all Evoques, you won't be disappointed with the plug-in hybrid.
+In general, the Evoque hybrid hits the mark in these respects; although it's inevitably a little heavier than its petrol and diesel equivalents, the characteristic 'mini Range Rover' feeling is still there.
+Performance is strong and running costs are low, so as long as you can live with the somewhat limited space and versatility inherent to all Evoques, you won't be disappointed with the plug-in variant.

-The Evoque P300e’s claimed efficiency figures are impressive, with 34 miles of electric range, 44g/km of CO2 emitted and 143mpg average fuel economy.
+The Evoque P300e’s claimed efficiency figures are impressive, with up to 38 miles of electric range, as little as 33g/km CO2 emissions and nearly 200mpg average fuel economy claimed.
 That last number in particular needs to be taken with a pinch of salt, but if you do mostly short journeys and can charge at home to keep the battery topped up, your fuel bills will be minuscule compared to a regular petrol or diesel car.

-It's no better or worse than the standard Evoque for practicality, either, so boot and storage space is good (if not class-leading) and the rear seats are probably a little tight for regular use by adults, but fine for kids or younger teenagers on a long journey.
+The plug-in hybrid model is no better or worse than the standard Evoque for practicality.
+That means boot capacity and other storage space is good (if not class-leading), but also that the rear seats are probably a little tight for regular use by adults – although they're fine for kids or younger teenagers on a long journey.